Flipboard/FLAnimatedImage/README.md

 ## Installation & Usage

-FLAnimatedImage is a well encapsulated drop-in component.
+FLAnimatedImage is a well-encapsulated drop-in component.
 Simply replace your `UIImageView` instances with instances of `FLAnimatedImageView` to get animated GIF support.
 There is no central cache or state to manage.

 If using CocoaPods, the quickest way to try it out is to type this on the command line: